tinamayswinkels/eon/_services/fashion.md

-      of studio photography - from still posed shots to editorial-style ecommerce that can show off the personality of the brand and the movement and texture of the pieces.&nbsp;</p><p>We have various backdrops and our lighting set up can handle everything from hash shadows to soft even light.&nbsp;</p><p>&nbsp;</p>
+      of studio photography - from still posed shots to editorial-style ecommerce that can show off the personality of the brand and the movement and texture of the pieces.&nbsp;</p><p>We have various backdrops and our lighting set up can handle everything from hash shadows to soft, even light.&nbsp;</p><p>&nbsp;</p>
     gallery-images:
       - image_path: /images/uma-2020/eon-uma2020-22.jpg